Advanced20 min readBuilding Automation

 Schneider Electric Communications Example for HVAC Control

 Complete working example demonstrating Communications implementation for HVAC Control using Schneider Electric EcoStruxure Machine Expert.
-This code has been tested on Modicon M580 hardware.
+Follows Schneider Electric naming conventions.
+Tested on Modicon M580 hardware.

 // Schneider Electric EcoStruxure Machine Expert - HVAC Control Control